sunilrpandey/rust/r01_basics/README.md

         println!(" pos[{}] = [{}]", i, x);
     }
 ```
+> break/continue works for looping just like other languages.
 ## <a name=comments>Any Comments</a>
 - Yes similar to C++ single line - // and multiline using /* */